Z1ngo1/cobol-practice-tasks/TASKS/TASK11-CARD-VALIDATION/README.md

 ### Issue 5: Output Files Not Allocated (APRVDD or DECLDD Missing)

-**Cause:** REPDD1/REPDD2 delete step failed or output DSN conflict from previous run
-**Solution:** Verify STEP005 (IEFBR14) completed RC=0 for both APPROVED.FILE and DECLINED.FILE
-Check both APRVDD and DECLDD DD statements present in STEP010
+**Cause:** Delete step failed for APPROVED.FILE or DECLINED.FILE, or output DSN conflict from previous run **Solution:** Verify STEP005 (IEFBR14) completed RC=0 for both APPROVED.FILE and DECLINED.FILE Check both APRVDD and DECLDD DD statements present in STEP010